aws/copilot-cli/site/content/docs/developing/publish-subscribe.en.md

 ## Subscribing to a topic with a Worker Service

-To subscribe to an existing SNS topic with a worker service, you'll need to edit the worker service's manifest.
+To subscribe to an existing, Copilot-created SNS topic with a worker service, you'll need to edit the worker service's manifest after running `copilot svc init` and before running `copilot svc deploy`.
 Using the [`subscribe`](../manifest/worker-service/#subscribe) field in the manifest, you can define subscriptions to existing SNS topics exposed by other services in your environment.
 In this example, we'll use the `ordersTopic` topic which the `api` service from the last section exposed.
 We'll also customize the worker service's queue to enable a dead-letter queue.